toerndev/svelte-ts-eslint-tailwind/README.md

 ### Limitations

 - While Svelte now has TS support, `@typescript-eslint` can't read Svelte so we still need to choose between TS and ESLint for those files.
-Personally I find ESLint more valuable since I prefer lightweight view files without much logic anyway.
+_Personally I prefer lightweight view files without much logic to type check, so ESLint seems more valuable._

-- This repo also doesn't bother configuring Jest with Svelte support, same reason as above.
+- This repo also doesn't bother to configure Jest with Svelte support, same reason as above.
 - `eslint-plugin-svelte3` and `prettier-plugin-svelte` only work separately, not via `eslint-plugin-prettier`.
 - This has only been tested with neovim + w0rp/ale, not with vscode.

 ### Copy the official template